 - the buyer being satisfied with the title.

-Where a real estate agent is engaged by a seller to effect a sale, commission is payable by the seller, typically at a rate of 4% of the purchase price up to NZ$250,000 and 2% thereafter (plus GST).
+Where a real estate agent is engaged by a seller to effect a sale, commission is payable by the seller.
 There is no stamp duty.

 Dealings with land are registered electronically against the title.

 The Resource Management Act 1991 (RMA) is New Zealand’s principal statute relating to the use of land, water, minerals, the coast, air and physical resources.
 The Act aims to promote “sustainable management of physical and natural resources”.
 The Act also seeks to maintain and enhance New Zealand’s “clean, green” image.

 The RMA has major implications for industrial projects and property developments.
 A new development may require a number of consents under the Act before it can go ahead.

 Controls on development are administered by locally elected government authorities and are expressed through a range of publicly notified plans.
 These include regional plans, regional coastal plans and district plans.
 Plans set out rules for activities in various locations or “zones”.
 Parties seeking consent to proceed with a development must follow the procedures set out in the relevant plan.
 This may involve public participation through the public notification of the consent application.

 Privately owned land may be designated in the district plan as being required by the government for a public work (compulsorily if necessary).
 The current market value of the land would be paid as compensation.

 The Building Act 2004 is designed to regulate and control building work and the use of buildings.
 Every new building and most substantial alterations or additions to existing buildings will require a building consent.
 Multiple-use approvals are available for group home builders who build homes throughout New Zealand using the same or similar plans.

 On completion of works, a code compliance certificate will be issued, provided compliance with the building consent has been satisfied.